80/20 Distance-Based Run Library

 Q: What are the requirements?

 A: A TrainingPeaks Basic (free) account is required to access and export the workouts.
-There is no cost to the athlete to access this library.

 Q: Are these structured workouts?
 What intensity type?